port-labs/ocean/docs/framework-guides/docs/_common/httpx-instead-of-requests.md

 :::

 :::caution
-Usage of `requests` package will cause the requests to be made synchronously and will block the event loop.
+Usage of `requests` package will cause the web requests to be made synchronously and will block the event loop.
 :::

 :::danger
 The integration can be used with a [Kafka event listener](../framework/features/event-listener.md#kafka), which runs in a separate thread.
 Make sure to use your client in a thread-safe manner.
-The async client will throw an exception if will be used in a different event loop than the one it was created in.
+The async client will throw an exception if is used in a different event loop than the one it was created in.
 :::